 The San Francisco County Transportation Authority (Transportation Authority) uses the San Francisco Chained Activity Model Process (SF-CHAMP) to estimate VMT by private automobiles and taxis for different land use types.
-Travel behavior in SF-CHAMP is calibrated based on observed behavior from the California Household Travel Survey 2010-2012, census data regarding automobile ownership rates and county-to-county worker flows, and observed vehicle counts and transit boardings.
+Travel behavior in SF-CHAMP is calibrated based on observed behavior from the California Household Travel Survey 2010-2012, census data regarding automobile ownership rates and county-to-county worker flows, observed vehicle counts, and transit usage.
 SF-CHAMP uses a synthetic population, which is a set of individual actors that represents the Bay Area's actual population, who make simulated travel decisions for a complete day.
 The Transportation Authority uses tour-based analysis for office and residential uses, which examines the entire chain of trips over the course of a day, not just trips to and from the project.
 For retail uses, the Transportation Authority uses trip-based analysis, which counts VMT from individual trips to and from the project (as opposed to the entire chain of trips).
-A trip-based approach, as opposed to a tour-based approach, is necessary for retail projects because a tour is likely to consist of trips stopping in multiple locations, and the summarizing of tour VMT to each location would overestimate VMT.^{8,9}

-For residential development, the existing regional average daily VMT per capita is 17.2.10 Average daily VMT for this land use is projected to decrease under future 2040 cumulative conditions.
-Please see Table 1: Daily Vehicle Miles Traveled, which includes the TAZ, 589, in which the project site is located.
+For office development, the existing regional average daily VMT per capita is 17.2.
+Average daily VMT for office development is projected to decrease under future 2040 cumulative conditions.
+See Table 1: Daily Vehicle Miles Traveled, which includes the TAZ, 629, in which the project site is located.